 How to Introduce the Activity

-I always read the book Turkey Trouble by Wendi Silvano (Amazon affiliate link.) to introduce this project.
-In the book the farmer is getting ready for Thanksgiving and turkey realizes he’ll be dinner.
+I always read the book Turkey Trouble by Wendi Silvano (Amazon affiliate link.) to introduce the disguise a turkey project.
+In the book the farmer is getting ready for Thanksgiving and turkey realizes he'll be dinner.
 So the turkey tries out a lot of different disguises to hide from the farmer.
 This is an adorable story and it starts to get kids thinking about what kind of disguise they could create.

 Then you can show kids the project.
 It helps to show some past examples, too.
 You'll want to give families plenty of time to complete the project, but not too much.
 I found that giving families 2 weekends is just the right amount of time.

 How to Prep the Activity

 This activity is very low-prep.
 Just make copies and send it home (or you could choose to complete it in class)!